tdas/incubator-spark/docs/streaming-programming-guide.md

  then persistent RDDs that are older than that value are periodically cleared.
 As mentioned [earlier](#operation), this needs to be careful set based on operations used in the Spark Streaming program.
-However, a smarter unpersisting of RDDs can be enabled by setting the configuration `spark.streaming.unpersist` to `true`.
-This makes allows the system to figure out which RDDs can be safely unpersisted and automatically unpersist them.
-This is likely to reduce Spark's memory usage by RDDs, potentially improving GC behavior as well.
+However, a smarter unpersisting of RDDs can be enabled by setting the [configuration property](configuration.html#spark-properties) `spark.streaming.unpersist` to `true`.
+This makes the system to figure out which RDDs are not necessary to be kept around and unpersists them.
+This is likely to reduce the RDD memory usage of Spark, potentially improving GC behavior as well.

 * **Concurrent garbage collector**: Using the concurrent mark-and-sweep GC further minimizes the variability of GC pauses.
 Even though concurrent GC is known to reduce the